Dash Mining Hardware – Antminer D3 Review

-Looking to find out what is the best Dash mining hardware in 2019?
+Dash is an anonymous cryptocurrency that has become pretty popular.
 In this post I will review the Antminer D3, the best X11 miner currently available on the market.

 Although Dash was originally intended to be ASIC-resistant, ASIC miners capable of mining Dash’s X11 algorithm were never the less developed.
 Going strong since mid 2017 is Bitmain’s Antimner D3.

-You can find both used and new Antminer D3s online, with sub-models vary by hashrate and power consumption, so choose carefully.
-The Antminer D3 model reviewed here has 19.3GH/s hashrate.
+You can find both used and new Antminer D3s online.
+Sub-models vary by hashrate and power consumption, so choose carefully.
+The Antminer D3 model reviewed here has a 19.3GH/s hashrate.